-Answer: From your Email it seems you are a female who is keenly interested in what the Bible says about how a wife should be submissive.
-As a woman who has twice been a wife herself I understand you desire for answers.
-We humans tend to judge women and the whole intent of the marriage covenant relationship throug the eyes of a carnal human rather than through the heart of our Creator.
+Answer: As a woman who has twice been a wife herself I understand you desire for answers regarding being submissive.
+We humans tend to judge women and the whole intent of the marriage covenant relationship through the eyes of a carnal human rather than through the heart of our Creator.

 I have been a wife to my second husband for more than twenty years.
-He mentioned something to me that seems to be one of the keys to understanding the concept of being submissive in marriage.
+He mentioned something to me that seems to be one of the keys of having a happy marriage.
 He said that Jesus and God the Father are the supreme team.
-If Jesus is the head of the church that the Father has given to him, then he is the head of the bride or wife in the spiritual marriage contract between humans and God.
+If Jesus is the head of the church that the Father has given to him, then he is the head of the bride in the spiritual marriage contract between humans and God.

 So what does Jesus' behavior toward God the Father have to do with being submissive?
 Jesus is, in a sense, the spiritual wife in this relationship where he has willingly submitted his will to the Father.
 Should not wives be doing the same for their husbands?

 Being submissive is a voluntary behavior.
 Forcing it because someone judges a woman as rebellious is not right.
 The men who do this have betrayed the trust of the females in their lives.
 Many women, used for sexual or economic reasons, become divorced for some selfish whim.
 God does not want humans to treat each other in this manner.

 We are told to love our neighbor as ourselves and to treat them as we would want to be treated (Matthew 19:19).
 In a marriage relationship, the closest "neighbor" to a wife is her spouse.
 In another place, Paul warns us that adultery (a form of betrayal) causes the sinner to be grieved in his own soul (1Corinithans 6:18).